12 Day Driving Adventure Through Spiti Valley

 One of the most gorgeous drive you will undertake is from Sangla to Chitkul.
 Though the distance is short but the Baspa Valley will

-Spello for tea/lunch and continue further till we we enter into the airid and dry landscape of Spiti near Dubling.
-From Dubling, we move towards Khab Sangam, from here on the Spiti Valley is very narrow and the road condition steep and dangerous, so drive carefully.
-Due to bad road conditions, the estimated time of journey is more then usual.
+arid and dry landscape of Spiti near Dubling.
+From Dubling, we move towards Khab Sangam, from here on the Spiti Valley is very narrow and the road condition steep and narrow, so drive carefully.
 Nako village is quaint and the typical architecture and set up of the village will enchant you.
 It will give you a good rural experience by staying here for the night.
 Mix with the locals and understand their culture.
-Nako is a pond if you compare it with Lakes of Ladakh but still serene and peaceful
+Do enjoy the bonfire at the camp and enjoy a lovely dining experience here under the stars.

 Shortly as you cross Tabo you will visit the Dhankar Monastery which is slight detour from the main highway.
 The view of the Spiti Valley from Dhankar Monastery is mesmerising and do remember to take the1 hour hike ( Each side ) to Dhankar lake ( Must visit ) .
 Just check from the locals the way to the lake and walk up to wards it.
 There is no place to eat here so kindly some food items and water along with you on this trek.
 After the Trek you can head back to the highway or go towards Lalung Village and then to Kaza from Lalung

-Before you head for the drive, you can spend some time at the Kaza Monastery ( Tangyud Monastery ) Located a few kms away from the main town
+Before you head for the drive, you can spend some time at the Ki Monastery Located a few kms away from the main town

 Drive to Pin Valley all the way till Mudh Village.
 Drive towards Tabo and then cross over a bridge to the other side of Spiti River.
 The road is mostly dirt track but it is quite remote and will give you a feeling of complete wilderness.
 Packed Lunch must be taken along as there are no places to eat on the way.
 Few villages with scanty population along the major tributary of Spiti river… Enjoy the drive in wilderness today all the way till Mud ( Mud has some local bakeries, please carry food along with you ) .
 Mud is a small village and is the starting point of the Pin Parvati Trek

-Day 8 – Drive to Langza / Ki / Kibber
+Day 7 – Drive to Langza / Hikking / Komic / Demul

 Your trip to Spiti is incomplete without a visit to Langza which is a small and most beautiful village set at an altitude of 4500 m amidst

-grand himalayan peaks and sprawling meadows.
+grand Himalayan peaks and sprawling meadows.
 The remote windings roads take you to neighbouring villages ( Komic, and all the way till Demul ) so drive for as long as you want on this piece of heaven.
 The drive all along is absolutely magical and you will find plenty of blue sheep / ibex and other rare birds.
 Go fossil hunting in Lamgza near the Giant Budhha Statue ..
 World Highest Post Office is also located in Hikking Village …